-Uber went public and a bunch of rich people got richer
+Uber went public, and a bunch of rich people got richer

 The most built-up public offering of the app economy has arrived.
-This morning, Uber went public at $42.00 per share.
+This morning, Uber went public at $42 per share.
 The opening trade was down from the $45 price it set last night.
-It was an anti-climatic debut for the ride-hailing giant, although the overall market was also down this morning.
+It was an anticlimactic debut for the ride-hailing giant, although the overall market was also down this morning.
 But now that Uber is trading on the New York Stock Exchange, the real work begins.

 Indeed, there is already some evidence that ride-hail platforms are eating into public transit use, and Sundararajan says it’s conceivable that 10% of U.S. consumer spending on personal transportation could be on platforms like Uber or Lyft within a few years.